 Skip to Main Content

-• "Permalinks" refer to a web address that will reliably link directly to a resource such as a book, database or a journal article.
+• "Permalinks" refer to web addresses that will reliably link directly to a resource such as a book, database or a journal article.

 • Permalinks are known by various names such as stable links, durable links or persistent links.
 Permalinks are used within web pages and within systems such as Blackboard to link users directly to a given resource.